Guide: Choose the right bed!

 Colourful childrens beds

 Decorating a child's bedroom can be quite a challenge.
 Many typically go for a bed in neutral colors because it makes (re)decoration much easier.
 For others, however, a colorful bed is the number one dream because it can change the whole look of teh room.
-If your child dreams of a colorful bed we suggest that you look into the My Color collection or the IDA-MARIE collection.
+If your child dreams of a colorful bed we suggest that you look into the My Color collection or the ECO Comfort collection.

-in the IDA-MARIE series you'll find the most colours - this series is particularly suitable for children who come straight from the cot, this is because the beds are only 70x160cm.
+in the ECO Comfort series you'll find the most colours - this series is particularly suitable for children who come straight from the cot, this is because the beds are only 70x160cm.
 If you choose the My Color series, you will have slightly fewer colour options, but you will be able to convert the junior bed into a half-high bed.
 The My Color beds are only available in the size 90x200cm.

 If you choose a colorful bed it could be a good idea to use neutral colors on the walls and other furniture as that can create a neat balance in the room.
 Another way of adding personality and atmosphere to a room is by decorating with pillows and textiles.